bertholdm/TextDiff/README.md

 Version History:
 ----------------
+Version 1.2.1 - 03-23-2023
-Version 1.2.0 - 03-22-2023
+- Switch between context line processing by plugin or by Difflib Version 1.2.0 - 03-22-2023
 - Abort compare with message if convert has no result.
 - Hide identical lines, but with the option to display a number of context lines.
 Closes enhancement request #1.)